thomasrichardsopenx/slate/source/index.html.md

 #### Programmatic authentication sample

 All calls to the Platform API must be authenticated with a security token, which you can retrieve through the OpenX OAuth Server located at https://sso.openx.com.
 You can then include the token in subsequent API calls.

 The following sample OAuth session log shows successfully signed OAuth requests using the following calls:

-Step 1 - POST /api/index/initiate
+* Step 1 - POST /api/index/initiate
-Step 2 - POST /login/process
+* Step 2 - POST /login/process
-Step 3 - POST /api/index/token
+* Step 3 - POST /api/index/token

 In the final call to sso.openx.com/api/index/token, the oauth_token value in the response is the value used for the openx3_access_token cookie for API requests.

-Step 1 - Request an unauthorized request token
+1. Request an unauthorized request token

 The following sample shows the values for the header fields.
 To send these values on a command line, you could use curl but your client application will most likely transfer these values using your preferred language (PHP, Python, Ruby on Rails, etc.)

 Request: POST /api/index/initiate
 > POST /api/index/initiate HTTP/1.1
 > Accept-Encoding: identity